thunderbird/webext-docs/browsingData.rst

 .. role:: code

-Use the <code>chrome.browsingData</code> API to remove browsing data from a user's local profile.
+Use the :code:`chrome.browsingData` API to remove browsing data from a user's local profile.

 .. rst-class:: api-main-section